oli-lang/oli/README.md

   unless *{port} then <- 1000
   # for loop
   for &item, &index of *{list}
-    # basic built-in operators for data
+    # possible built-in operators and expressions for data
     # structures manipulation and mutation
     do -> add (item) in store
     do -> get (index + 1) in store